gdslang/gdsl-toolkit/README.md

 Extract the source folder within the `gdsl-toolkit` repository folder.

 If everything works, just running `make` in the `pygdsl` folder will build the library wrappers.
-You can test with `make test` to run the example below.
+You can test with `make test` to run all the tests (you might want to pipe that output to a file or pager, it's much too fast to read).

+To install on the system globally, run `make install` or `python setup.py install` as root.

 #Usage

-At present, you must set your Python path to the folder where the library is.
-For example:
+If you are not installing system-wide, you must set the Python path appropriately.
+Example:

     export PYTHONPATH=$PYTHONPATH:/home/user/pygdsl